-The ASUMH Adult Education Center (formerly Mountain Home Adult Education Program) offers classes for persons over the age of 18.
 Persons who are interested in earning a GED or Employability Certificate, improving basic math and reading skills, learning English as a second language, learning basic computer literacy or basic keyboarding, and developing resume writing skills should contact the Adult Education Center for class schedules.
-Classes are open entry and exit, and there is no charge.
+Classes are open entry and exit.
 For additional information, call (870) 425-7974.